Strengthening privacy and data security

 We inform Clients about why we collect and use their data

-• 99% of employees completed information security and privacy training1
+• 98% of employees completed information security and privacy training1.

-• Implemented multi-factor authentication on 87% of our external-facing sites, adding layers of protection for our Client data and accounts
+• Implemented multi-factor authentication on 95% of our external-facing sites, adding layers of protection for our Client data and accounts.

-• 662 Privacy Impact Assessments conducted for new or modified products, services and programs
+• 811 Privacy Impact Assessments conducted for new or modified products, services and programs.

-Learn more about our progress and performance in our 2024 Sustainability Report and Sustainability Performance Tables.
+Learn more about our progress and performance in our 2025 Sustainability Report.